-Illinois Department of Transportation (IDOT) is managing the consulting contracts and overall study.
-IDOT will act as a joint lead agency with Federal Highway Administration (FHWA) for the preliminary engineering and environmental study.
-A consultant team lead by Stantec will conduct the environmental study for the I-55 Managed Lane Project for IDOT.
+Illinois Department of Transportation (IDOT) has managed the consulting contracts and overall study.
+IDOT was a joint lead agency with Federal Highway Administration (FHWA) for the preliminary engineering and environmental study.
+A consultant team lead by Stantec conducted the environmental study for the I-55 Managed Lane Project for IDOT.

 IDOT's Context Sensitive Solutions (CSS) policy was used on this project.
 Public involvement is a key component of CSS.

 1/30/2020 The I-55 Managed Lane Project has received a variety of questions regarding the project Check out the latest newsletter to get answers to the most frequently asked questions.

 12/19/2019 FHWA issued environmental approval of Phase I on December 23, 2018 This allows the project to continue to Phase II Final Design and Contract Plan Preparation.
 The Illinois Department of Transportation (Department) completed preliminary engineering and environmental...
 Learn More